ccoutant/dwarf-locations/024-revise-operations.md

 >    <[integral base type or generic type] A> <[integral base type or generic type] B> → <[integral base type or generic type] A'>
 >

-**NOTE FOR DISCUSSION**: Do we want to expand logical operators like and to include vector types?
-The concern that I have is predicate registers may be bigger than a generic type.
-I'm also not entirely sure that they are base types in all GPU architectures.
-In other words, can we expand the domain of these operators.

 > `DW_OP_div`
 >
 >    <[numeric] A>  <[numeric] B> → <[numeric] A/B>